brighter-ai/redact-enterprise-orchestration/README.md

 #### Installing as a Service

-To install Redact Enterprise as a systemd service, use the `./install.sh` script and supply an installtion directory.
-For example, `sudo ./install.sh /etc` will install the systemd service and store the necessary files under `/etc`.
-To uninstall, run `./uninstall.sh`, also with the installtion directory as an argument.
+To install Redact Enterprise as a systemd service, use the `./install.sh` script and supply an installation directory.
+For example, `sudo ./install.sh /etc/redact` will create the `redact` directory under `/etc` and install the systemd service.
+To uninstall, run `sudo ./uninstall.sh /etc/redact` using the same directory as an argument that was used during installation.
+Uninstalling the service also stops the service, which can take up to a minute.

+After installing the service, the `start_redact.sh` and `stop_redact.sh` scripts should no longer be needed.

-After running the installtion script, the service can be started with `sudo systemctl start redact.service` and stopped with `sudo systemctl stop redact.service`.
+After running the installation script, the service can be started with `sudo systemctl start redact.service` and stopped with `sudo systemctl stop redact.service`.
 Starting the service for the first time may take a few minutes, since the docker images may need to be downloaded.

+To allow systemd to manage the service, run `sudo systemctl enable redact.service`.
+This will tell systemd to start the service if the machine which it is running on is rebooted. **During restarts, all processing and processed data will be lost.**

+The service can be disabled using `sudo systemctl disable redact.service`.
+This will tell systemd not to manage the service anymore, but will not stop the service. `sudo systemctl stop redact.service` will still need to be run to stop the service.
+Whether or not the service is enabled can be checked with `sudo systemctl is-enabled redact.service`.

+The current health and status of the service can be seen by running `sudo systemctl status redact.service`, and the status of the docker containers themselves can be seen by running `docker ps` and interacting with the `redact` and `redact-gpu` containers.